Southborough

 There are great places to visit near Southborough including some great towns, historic buildings, beaches, parks, museums, castles, shopping centres, cities, ruins, country parks, lakes, coastal parks and airports.

-Nuckell's Alsmshouses, The Old Curiosity Shop, The Palace Cinema, Clock Tower Broadstairs, The Look Out House, Bleak House, and Home for Smack Boys are some of Southborough best historic buildings to visit near Southborough.
+There are a number of historic buildings near Southborough including Nuckell's Alsmshouses, The Old Curiosity Shop, The Palace Cinema, Clock Tower Broadstairs, The Look Out House, Bleak House, and Home for Smack Boys.

-There are a several good beaches in the Southborough area like Viking Bay, and Dumpton Gap.
+There are a number of beaches near Southborough including Viking Bay, and Dumpton Gap.

 There are a number of castles near Southborough including Dover Castle, Rochester Castle, Leeds Castle, and Tonbridge Castle.

-Don't miss Barden Lake's lakes if visiting the area around Southborough.
+Don't miss Tonbridge Castle's ruins if visiting the area around Southborough.

-There are a number of coastal parks near to Southborough including Barton's Point Coastal Park.
+Places near Southborough feature a number of interesting coastal parks including Barton's Point Coastal Park.

 Southborough History